18 FREE Marketing Ideas for Small Business

 People love infographics.
 It’s a great way to share interesting and relevant information about your field in a way that engages with people.
 If you make an infographic the right way, it can help generate viral content that attracts more people to your website, social media accounts, and so on.

 You don’t have to be a great designer yourself.
-There are tons of free tools and templates for making great looking infographics, where you just have to have your information ready.
+There are tons of free tools like Appy Pie Design and templates for making great looking infographics, where you just have to have your information ready.
 It’s free to do, so the hardest part is coming up with interesting information and data to share.

 #7 Give New Life to Old Data